iancarscadden/iancarscadden/README.md

 I'm Ian

 21, San Diego (originally Seattle).
-Former SWE intern at Cluely.
+Prev SWE summer intern at Cluely.

 I like to work across the stack on consumer products.